• Menu

 Handle Shape and Materials

-But a longer knife may be necessary if you need more leverage for more complex materials like hardwoods.
+But a longer knife may be necessary if you need more leverage for complex materials like hardwoods.
 Go for an oval-shaped handle rather than around for better grip and control when carving.

 Ergonomics

 Using a chip carving knife that fits you well reduces fatigue and keeps your cuts precise.
 A heavy, cumbersome blade will cause you to tire quickly, which can lead to sloppy or rushed cuts.
-Look for a lightweight design with a rubberized handle, but choose one that’s large enough for comfort and stability.
+Look for a lightweight design with a rubberized handle, but choose one large enough for comfort and stability.

 Dull or sharp blade

 Dull knives are far more dangerous because they put extra strain on your hand and wrist; always sharpen before beginning a project with intricate details.
-Dimensions and weight of the knife you’ll want a knife that is neither too heavy nor too light.
+Dimensions and weight of the knife you’ll want a blade that is neither too heavy nor too light.

 width or thickness of the knife